aposteriori-sg/tutorials/courses/10 Arduino with mBlock/30 Analog IO/60 Analog Input.md

 ## How a Potentiometer works

-Inside a variable resistor there’s usually a fixed resistor and a *wiper* that points between the minimum and maximum terminals of the resistor.
+Inside a variable resistor there's usually a fixed resistor and a *wiper* that points between the minimum and maximum terminals of the resistor.
 Depending on where you're pointing the wiper, the resistance between one of the end terminals and that wiper will be determined.

 As you change the wiper, so does the resistance between it and the end terminal is varied.